Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories

 In the context of the previous theorem, when $\aC$ is a simplicially tensored Waldhausen category, $\aA$ is an enhanced simplicially enriched Waldhausen category, and part~(v) of Theorem~\ref{thmwrcsv} gives us a based weakly exact simplicially enriched functor $\swri'\colon \aA\to \swrcsv$, weakly equivalent to $\swri$; namely, $\swri'$ is the restriction to $\aA$ of $\wri'\colon \aC\to \wrcsv$.
 Theorem~\ref{thm:swefunctS} then produces a zigzag of spectrally enriched functors between $\aA^{S}$ and $\swrcsv{}^{S}$, all of which are DK-equivalences in this case.

 The proof of the previous theorems works by embedding $\aC$ in a simplicial model category in which all objects are fibrant.
 We do this using a variant of a presheaf construction in To\"en and Vezzosi \cite{ToenVezzosi} to define the $K$-theory of a simplicial category.
-Because of the nature of the construction, the naturality with respect to functors that preserve weak equivalences is somewhat complicated (as indicated by what is claimed and perhaps more by what is not claimed in the previous theorems).
 In the following discussion, let $L\aC$ denote the simplicial category obtained as the Dwyer-Kan hammock simplicial localization of $\aC$ with respect to the weak equivalences in the given Waldhausen structure.

 \begin{defn} Let $\csv[\aC]$ denote the category of simplicial functors from $L\aC$ to based simplicial sets taking values in a fixed but sufficiently large cardinal depending on $\aC$.
 We regard $\csv[\aC]$ as a simplicial model category using the injective model structure \cite{Heller}, where cofibrations and weak equivalences are defined objectwise and fibrations are defined by the right-lifting property with respect to the acyclic cofibrations; in this model structure, all objects are cofibrant.
 The opposite category $\csvop[\aC]$ then has the opposite simplicial model structure and all objects are fibrant. \end{defn}